ironcore-dev/roadmap/README.md

 3. File an enhancement issue here using the [`Epic/Initiative` issue template](./.github/ISSUE_TEMPLATE)
 4. Link relevant sub-issues under it as work progresses

-For minor monthly work, contribute through the appropriate `[Tracker]` issue for your area.
+For minor monthly work, contribute through the appropriate `[Improvements]` issue for your area.

 ---